chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p4
 * County Palatine of Cheshire presided over by Sir Peter Warburton
-* 26-Nov, Goerge Harry, 5th Earl of Stamford and Warrington, the Lord Lieutenant of the county, convened a meeting at Northwich to discuss raising a corps of Light Cavalry
+* 26-Nov, George Harry, 5th Earl of Stamford and Warrington, the Lord Lieutenant of the county, convened a meeting at Northwich to discuss raising a corps of Light Cavalry

 ## 1797

 * Leary p5
-* 17-Jan, three troops of *Provisional Corps of Cavarly for the County of Chester* raised with Col Sir John Liecester and Lt Col Thomas Dod
+* 17-Jan, three troops of *Provisional Corps of Cavalry for the County of Chester* raised with Col Sir John Leicester and Lt Col Thomas Dod
 * 5-Jun, *Macclesfield Cavalry* troop raised

 ## 1798

 * Leary p5
-* May, James Lumm, an Irish reb was arrested by a King's messenger at Buxton on a charge of treason, and escorted to Chester by the Macclesfield troop
+* May, James Lumm, an Irish rebbel was arrested by a King's messenger at Buxton on a charge of treason, and escorted to Chester by the Macclesfield troop
 * 24-May, *Stockport Cavalry* troop raised
 * 7-Jul, *Nether Knutsford Association Cavalry* troop raised - the Association additionally had two companies of infantry, and was at the time distinct from Sir John Leicester's corps